nick-krantz/krantz/README.md

 ## TODOs

+- [ ] Build "add bookmark" functionality
+- [ ] rework auth to be a global provider
+- [ ] only load recipe images that are in view
+- [ ] add sign out
+- [ ] make dark/light mode toggle
 - [ ] Automatically update types via [github actions](https://supabase.com/docs/reference/javascript/generating-types)
-- [ ] make dark/light mode toggle
-- [ ] add sign out
-- [ ] only load recipe images that are in view
-- [ ] rework auth to be a global provider
-- [ ] Update metadata to use Nick Krantz instead of just krantz
+- [x] Update metadata to use Nick Krantz instead of just krantz
-- [ ] Build "add bookmark" functionality
 - [x] add ability to copy a shade/tint color
 - [x] add color increasing/decreasing increments on colors page
 - [x] replace other field like UI elements with Field component